 As today’s college graduates leave school with more student loan debt than ever, selecting the right repayment plan for your needs is crucial to avoid delinquency and serious damage to your credit.

 For the first time, more student debt is now being repaid through one of the government’s income-based repayment programs than any other re-payment method, according to data from the Department of Education.
-There are five different plans, and each has slightly different guidelines.
+There are four distinct plans, and each has slightly different guidelines.

 Although using one of the income-based repayment plans may make your federal loan payments more manageable month to month, the long-term implications of opting into one of the plans can have serious financial consequences.